rikkamus/client-chat-channels/README.md

 ### ✉️ Direct
 Messages are sent exclusively to one or more specific players.

+## How It Works
+When using a channel other than global, the mod automatically converts your chat messages into private messages using the <code>/&zwj;msg</code> command and sends them only to the intended recipients.

 ## Commands
 You can use commands to switch between different channels: